apache/trafficserver/doc/admin-guide/files/records.config.en.rst

 .. ts:cv:: CONFIG proxy.config.allocator.thread_freelist_size INT 512

-   Sets the maximum number of elements that can be contained in a ProxyAllocator (per-thread) before returning the objects to the global pool
+   Sets the maximum number of elements that can be contained in a ProxyAllocator (per-thread) before returning the objects to the global pool.
+If set to ``0``, there is no limit enforced.

 .. ts:cv:: CONFIG proxy.config.allocator.thread_freelist_low_watermark INT 32